Marija Šerifović: 2011-2020: Hrabro, standalone singles and Zvezde Granda

-2021-present
+2021-present: Dolazi ljubav

 During March 2022, Šerifović held five concerts in Banja Luka, Zagreb and Belgrade under the title Druga strana ploče Vol.3.
 The one in Zagreb was held to an audience of 10,000 people.
 In late December 2022, she released the single "Dobar Vam dan", which scored over million views in the first 24 hours.
+On 6 October 2023, Šerifović released her sixth studio album, titled Dolazi ljubav, under IDJTunes.

+Šerifović made a guest appearance on the Serbian show Kec na jedanaest on 15 October where she spoke about the album; she revealed how much love and emotions she put in while recording the songs.
+She also shared that two of the album's songs, "Pola sunca", featuring Matija Cvek which was also released as a single on 6 October 2023 and "Drugačija" were its highlights.
+The song was commercially very successful, peaking at number three on Billboard's Croatia Songs for the week ending 21 October 2023.

 Legacy of "Molitva"

 In May 2007, Serbian magazine Nedeljnik highlighted that Šerifović focused her Eurovision performance on vocal delivery rather than on spectacle, which is often linked to Eurovision entries, citing her quote: "I like to hear music, not to watch it".
-Furthermore, the article compared her international success to those of tennis players Ana Ivanović, Jelena Janković and Novak Đoković.
+Furthermore, the article compared her international success to those of tennis players Ana Ivanovic, Jelena Janković and Novak Djokovic.

 In 2010, The Eurovision Times declared "Molitva" as the third best Eurovision entry of all time.
 Moreover, in 2016, Special Broadcasting Service ranked Šerifović among the top ten most deserving winners of the Eurovision.
 In 2019, "Molitva" was also placed at number ten on The Independent's listing of Eurovision winners.